ghc-proposals/ghc-proposals/proposals/0000-code-texp.rst

   examineCode :: Code m a -> m (TExp a) examineCode (Code m) = m

+``Code`` is still exported though so users can pattern match on it themselves rather than using these convenience functions.

 It is also useful to implement a method to modifying the underlying monadic representation.
 For example, in order to handle additional effects before running a top-level splice::